yadavshivjeet/Excel_Coffee_Shop_Analysis/README.md

 6.Which products are the best selling in terms of Quality and Revenue?
 7.How do sales vary by Product Category and Size?

+# 1.Data Structure:
+File type:Excel
+Table : 1
+Fields: 11
+Records:149,116
+Data span : Jan 2023-Jun 2023(6 months)

+# 2.Data Description
+# Data Preparation
+In the data preperation step, the raw sales data from the coffee shop, including transaction records, product information will be collected and orgnized into a structured format suitable for analysis in Excel.
+This involves cleaning the data to remove any incosistencies, errors, or missing values,standardizing formats, and ensuring data integrity.
+Additionally, data is aggregated and tranformation as needed to facilitate analysis as calculating total sales, average order value, and average bill per person.
+Once cleaned and structured, the prepared data will serve as the foundation for building Dashboard.